Seatfrog/dtd2db/docs/fares/location_association.md

 # Location Associations

+**Config file:**
+LOC.ts

+**Snowflake table name:**
+location_association

 **Description:**
 Defines associations between different locations (stations).
 This allows one location to be linked to another, typically for fare calculation purposes where certain stations are treated as equivalent or grouped together.
+Within PMS the capability of creating these records is deprecated and no records exist in the data.

+**Rate of change:** Approximately 12 times per month.

-## Location Association Record
+## A – Location Association Record

 | Field Name | Description |
 |------------|-------------|